 The researchers had 20 mg of Curious Marie to work with, which is a relatively large sample from a cosmochemistry perspective.
-They heated it up incrementally, increasing temperature and measuring the composition of four different noble gases released at each of 17 temperature steps.
+They heated it up incrementally, increasing the temperature and measuring the composition of four different noble gases released at each of the 17 temperature steps.

 “Experimentally, it is an elegant work,” Pravdivtseva said.
 “And then we had a puzzle of noble gas isotopic signatures to untangle.
 For me, it is like solving a mystery.”

 Others have looked for evidence of SiC in such calcium-aluminum-rich inclusions in meteorites using noble gases before, but Pravdivtseva’s team is the first to find it.